 menstrual cramps.

-More research with krill oil is needed before determining with confidence
+More research is needed before determining with confidence

-the role of these supplements in health and disease.
-We also need to see
+the role of this supplement in health and disease.
+I also need to see

-more research to determine if krill oil supplements offer any advantages
+more research to determine if krill oil supplements offer any major advantages

 over fish oil supplements.
-Until head to head comparisons are done with
+Until several head to head comparisons are done

 to claim that krill oil is better than fish oil, or vice versa.
 One option